markuskuehnle/bias-fairness-mvp/README.md

 ### Topics for Discussion

 1. **Frontend Display:**
    - Should the binary label (`GoodFit`) and its associated probability be displayed to the user in the frontend?
+[TBD]
    - Should the `XAI: Top 3 Features` be shown **only** for recommended candidates?
+[TBD]
-   - Should a start / introduction page be shown to the user?
+   - Should a start / introduction page be shown to the user? yes
-   - Randomized assignment to User Group?
+   - Randomized assignment to User Group? yes; 3-4 groups? distribution?

 2. **Feature Visibility:**
-   - Should features like `Sex`, `Age`, or `RaceDesc_*` be included in the `Top 3 Features` displayed to the user?
+   - Should features like `Sex`, `Age`, or `RaceDesc_*` be included in the `Top 3 Features` displayed to the user? not visible

 3. **Candidate Pool Management:**
-   - Extend candidate pool with training data?
+   - Extend candidate pool with training data? yes
-   - Pre-predict instead of prediction in runtime?
+   - Pre-predict instead of prediction in runtime? yes
-   - How many candidates should be suggested in the frontend for the user to review?
+   - How many candidates should be suggested in the frontend for the user to review? - reduce to 3
    - What is the maximum number of candidates that can be invited?
+1
    - How many selection rounds should a user complete?
+6; with visible bias
    - Should only the invited applicants be dropped from the system after each round, or should all seen applicants (both invited and not invited) be dropped?
    - How many applicants should be included in the dataset?
-   - Should the candidate rounds be reproducible? (random selection)
+   - Should the candidate rounds be reproducible? (random selection) no
-   - Preselection of candidates to ensure imbalance in recommendations?
+   - Preselection of candidates to ensure imbalance in recommendations? yes

 4. **Result Storage**
    - Which information do we want to store?